biplabbose/StateTransition/README.md

    * Fraction of each cell state at the observed time points
    * Fold change in cell population between successive time points

-# How to run the model?
+# Instructions to use the model
 ### 1. Estimation of the fraction of cell division:
 The MATLAB code to estimate the fraction of cell division for each time interval is available [here](FractionalCellDivisionEstimationCode/main.m).
 The input parameters of the model are defined in the earlier section of the code.
 This module requires the following input details: